jamesrmilne/Hyper-V-Manager/README.md

 Hyper-V-Manager is a simple web tool built into help manage Windows Hyper-V that allows you to Manage, backup, and monitor virtual machines (VMs) on Windows-based systems.
 It provides an intuitive interface for configuring and maintaining virtualized environments.

 ## Features
-- **Manage Virtual Machines**: Easily start & stop VMs from a web browser.
 - [Manage Virtual Machines](./Manage%20Virtual%20Machines.md): Easily start & stop VMs from a web browser.
 - [Export and Archive](./Export%20and%20Archive.md): Take VM exports for rollback or backup purposes.
 Archiving a VM with Export and Zip the VM to save storage.
-- **Storage Management**: View and Monitor the host voluumes to ensure free space does not degrade performance.
+- [Storage Management](./Storage%20Management.md)**: View and Monitor the host voluumes to ensure free space does not degrade performance.
 - **Process Monitoring**: View the current processes running on the Host System.
 View real-time CPU, memory, and disk usage statistics.
 - **Running Jobs**: Administer Hyper-V servers remotely via Hyper-V Manager or PowerShell.